6th (UK) Division: Second World War

-21st century
+Operation Herrick

 On 26 July 2007 the Secretary of State for Defence announced that a new 'HQ 6 Division' would reform to direct the International Security Assistance Force's Regional Command South in Afghanistan.
-Des Browne said 'In order to meet these temporary demands we have decided to augment the forces’ command structure, and will temporarily establish an additional 2-Star deployable HQ.
+Des Browne said 'To meet these temporary demands we have decided to augment the forces' command structure, and will temporarily establish an additional 2-Star deployable HQ.
 It will be based in York and will be known as HQ 6 Division, with a core of 55 Service personnel, drawn from existing structures.
 We will keep our planning assumption under review but currently we assess this HQ will be established until 2011.'
-Major General J D Page OBE took command of the new HQ with effect from 1 February 2008.
+Major General Jacko Page OBE took command of the new HQ with effect from 1 February 2008.

-The new divisional headquarters, Headquarters 6th (United Kingdom) Division, marked its formation with a parade and flag presentation in York 5 August 2008.
-It had a clear focus on preparing brigades for Afghanistan and was based at Imphal Barracks, Fulford, York.
+Headquarters 6th (United Kingdom) Division marked its formation with a parade and flag presentation in York on 5 August 2008.
+It focused on preparing brigades for Afghanistan and was based at Imphal Barracks, Fulford, York.
 During summer 2009, the divisional headquarters was significantly reinforced and transformed into Combined Joint Task Force 6 before deploying to Afghanistan as Regional Command South in November 2009.

 The division headquarters closed in April 2011.